harryzhou1103/zhihu/README.md

 ** Send private messages<br>
 ** Applied sensitive words filter<br>
 ** Used MyBatis to connect to the MySQL database<br>
+** Used Jedis to connect to the Redis database.
+It's used to support the like and dislike part.<br>

 #### More functionalities are still under development